WBP4

 WW domain-binding protein 4 is a protein that in humans is encoded by the WBP4 gene.

 This gene encodes WW domain-containing binding protein 4.
 The WW domain represents a small and compact globular structure that interacts with proline-rich ligands.
 This encoded protein is a general spliceosomal protein that may play a role in cross-intron bridging of U1 and U2 snRNPs in the spliceosomal complex A.

+Bi-allelic variants in WBP4 are responsible of spliceosomopathies leading to developmental disorders.
+Symptoms include hypotonia, global developmental delay, severe intellectual disability, brain, musculoskeletal, and gastrointestinal abnormalities.
+Note that mutations on RNU4-2 gene induce also spliceosomopathies leading to intellectual disability.